greenstick/myapnea-amia-design-challenge/README.md

 // Calling the Person variable would print the object assigned to it to the console Person

+\> *outputs the Person object*

 // The following is exactly the same command, just more explicit window.Person

+\> *outputs the Person object*

+// Let's say we want to figure out what parts this person has, this is how we may
+// access the more extensible version of the Person object for (var i = 0; i < Person.parts.length; i++) {
+	console.log("A person has " + Person.parts[i].count + " " + Person.parts[i].name + "s!");
+}

+\> "A person has 2 hands!"
+\> "A person has 2 legs!"

+// The above section of code will look familiar if you've worked with Java;
+// note that the console.log() function is similar to the printf() function
+// in Java or C. The console object has other functions too, such as
+// console.debug() and console.trace(), but they're really just different
+// flavors of a similar function.
 ~~~~

 2. **Assignment & Functions:** After the var, we name our variable: Interactive.
 This is going